 Returning to Buenos Aires, Guido worked with the Rivadavia government during the war with Brazil.
 He continued to be appointed by successive leaders such as Manuel Dorrego, Juan Lavalle, Juan José Viamonte & surprisingly by both Juan Manuel de Rosas & Justo José de Urquiza at different moments.
 Usually involved in diplomacy & international relations, Guido passed away in 1866 in Buenos Aires after negotiating a peace agreement between Paraguay & the United States just a few years prior.
 His last wish was to be buried in the Andes, in remembrance of his time fighting for South American independence.

-On the 100th anniversary of his death, descendants of Tomás Guido authorized the national government to move his remains.
+On the 100th anniversary of his death, descendants of Tomás Guido authorized the national government to transfer his remains.
 Guido keeps company once again with San Martín in the cathedral of Buenos Aires:

 An important figure in his own right, Carlos Spano y Guido & his descendants remain buried here.
 Guido y Spano wrote well-received romantic prose & became director of the National Archive (plaque below dedicated to his passing).
 He also worked to found the Sociedad Protectora de Animales with José Pérez Mendoza.
 In 1946, this tomb was designated a National Historic Monument by the Perón government.